Amino21786/fomlads-group-project/README.md

 # fomlads-group-project
-# Model Comparison on the Income Evaluation Dataset
+# Model Comparison on the Rain in Australia Dataset
 "Explain the code base and the functionality of the modules" In this repository we will investigate the patterns of this dataset.
 The 4 models we will use: